 Co-produced by Three Shadows Photography Art Centre and Xiamen’s Jimei District - Tianxia Jimei Media, the festival’s art direction is ensured by Bérénice Angremy and Victoria Jonathan, co-founders of cross-border art agency Doors 门艺.
-This year, the festival will boast 30 exhibitions and feature the work of 70 artists from the United States, France, Switzerland, Poland, Turkey, South Korea, Slovenia, and of course China.
+This year, the consultants will consist of Huang Rui, Li Zhenhua, Thomas Shao, and Karen Smith.
+The festival will boast 30 exhibitions and feature the work of 70 artists from the United States, France, Switzerland, Poland, Turkey, South Korea, Slovenia, and of course China.

 Eight exhibitions from Rencontres d’Arles 2018.
 Every year, exhibitions shown during the summer at Rencontres d’Arles travel to China in the fall: